zZhiG/World-Model-PyTorch/README.md

 We generated a total of **200** trajectories, with **30** steps executed each time, resulting in a total of **6000** data.
 Each trajectory is saved separately as a `.npz` file.

+Scale the observed image to a uniform size of **64 $\times$ 64**.

-In the early stage of the car's movement, we will apply an additional speed to make it move as much as possible and collect richer data.
+In the early stage of the car's movement, we will apply an **additional speed** to make it move as much as possible and collect richer data.

 ## 2. Train VAE
 <div align=center>